cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-view.md

 ## Compatibility

-`ALTER VIEW` is a Greenplum Database extension of the SQL standard.
+`ALTER VIEW` is a Cloudberry Database extension of the SQL standard.

 ## See Also